bmslpsu/Benifly/README.md

 Offline version of Kinefly for Windows/Linux without ROS

 ## Introduction
 [**Benifly**](https://github.com/bmslpsu/Benifly) is based on [**Kinefly**](https://github.com/ssafarik/Kinefly) software developed by [Steve Safarik](https://github.com/ssafarik), which was designed for tracking tethered insect kiematics in real time.
 While Kinefly is designed for ROS, which requires a Linuxed based OS, Benifly only requires [Python 2](https://www.python.org/downloads/release/python-273/), so any recent Windows OS is appropriate.
 Benifly maintains the majority of Kinefly's core functionality, including virtually all image processing algorithms and error handling.
 However, instead of taking in an image stream from a camera in real-time, Benifly reads in previously recorded video files (tested for .avi,.mp4, & MATLAB data).
+Kinefly's real-time data visualization & debugging services are currently unavaiable, but this may change in the future.

 ##### Disclamer
 Benifly is by no means a finished & bug-free software.
 If you try hard enough, it can be broken.